43 Cross Street, Burton-Upon-Trent, Staffordshire DE14 1EG

 The pub is a series of small rooms with a couple of tiny open fires.
 In the back room you will find a range of ales all served from the cask, straight on to a barrel top.
 Landlady Mary will happily tell you the provenance of the eclectic range and if you push, a bit more of her impressive array of awards.
 If you’re in or around Burton it’s well worth the effort, there is also a brilliant balti house round the corner and also one next door which allows you to bring your own, you can even take your real ale with you, the pub is used to fetching its jugs back!

-We have a real sense of responsibility to this pub it is a little different to our other brewery ale houses in it sells a broad range of ales despite being brewery owned - today it is also our brewery tap in Burton and we are very proud to showcase our own ales in Burton.
+We have a real sense of responsibility to this pub; it is a little different to our other brewery ale houses in that it sells a broad range of ales despite being brewery owned - today it is also our brewery tap in Burton and we are very proud to showcase our own ales in Burton.
 We have a very good working relationship with Molson Coors who let us have the the Joule's brand back in 2008 - we always meet to discuss our business in the small snug in the Coopers - much as the old brewers used to to.

 For more information please visit www.cooperstavern.co.uk